WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-15-create-vpc-connection-between-azure-and-timescale.md

   </p>
 </div>

 All of the following guide will be done in the command line using <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2" target="_blank" rel="noopener noreferrer">PowerShell</a>, the <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli" target="_blank" rel="noopener noreferrer">Azure CLI</a> and <a href="https://github.com/aiven/aiven-client" target="_blank" rel="noopener noreferrer">Aiven CLI</a> on Ubuntu.
-It is possible to create a VPC peering in the Timescale portal, but this won't work.
+In theory, it is possible to create a VPC peering in the Timescale portal, but this does by far not include all the necessary steps and therefore won’t work.

 ## Create an Application in your AAD